 - Great Barrier Reef Marine Park Act 1975 (Cth)-The main object of the Act is to provide for the long term protection and conservation of the environment, biodiversity and heritage values of the Great Barrier Reef Region. - 3.
-Great Barrier Reef Marine Park Regulations 1983 (Cth)-In deciding whether or not to grant a permission, the Authority takes into account the mandatory and discretionary considerations identified in the Regulations. - 4.
+Great Barrier Reef Marine Park Regulations 2019 (Cth)-In deciding whether or not to grant a permission, the Authority takes into account the mandatory and discretionary considerations identified in the Regulations. - 4.
 Great Barrier Reef Marine Park Zoning Plan 2003 (Cth)-In deciding whether or not to grant a permission, the Authority must consider the objectives of the Zone in which the proposal will take place. - 5.
 Cairns Area Plan of Management 2008, Hinchinbrook Plan of Management 2004 and Whitsundays Plan of Management 2008-In deciding whether or not to grant a permission, in a Planning Area, the Authority must consider management arrangements for the Cairns, Hinchinbrook and Whitsunday Planning Areas. - 6.
 Marine Tourism Coordination Framework for Environmental Incidents (2012) This Framework provides a guide to coordinate marine tourism industry and government responses to environmental incidents. - 7.
 Reef Health Incident Response System (2011)-This system identifies the implementation process, resources and associated prioritisation of these, to respond to reef health incidents. - 8.
-Environmental Impact Management Policy (2010)-This policy outlines the considerations and the assessment process for applications for permissions, including major developments, within the Marine Park. - 9.
-Structures Policy (2010)-This policy is considered by the Authority when assessing an application for a permission to install any structure within the Marine Park. - 10.
-Policy on Moorings in the Great Barrier Reef Marine Park (2005, under review)-This policy is considered by the Authority when assessing an application for a permission to install and operate a mooring within the Marine Park.
+Environmental Impact Management: Permissions System (Policy) (2017)-This policy outlines the considerations and the assessment process for applications for permissions, including major developments, within the Marine Park.

+10. Moorings in the Great Barrier Reef Marine Park (Policy) (2014)-This policy is considered by the Authority when assessing an application for a permission to install and operate a mooring within the Marine Park.